cnguy/kayn/README.md

   cache: new RedisCache()
 })

-// These are mostly the core configuration options.
+// these are mostly the core configuration options.
-// There are many others though.
+// there are many others though...
-// One useful one is
+// since Kindred tries to retry until
-const zxcv = new Kindred({
+// all calls are successful by default, a very useful config is const zxcv = new Kindred({
   key: 'myRitoAPIKey',
   limits: LIMITS.DEV,